mongodb/specifications/source/crud/crud.rst

     /**
      * Determines which document the operation modifies if the query selects multiple documents.
      *
+     * This option is sent only if the caller explicitly provides a value.
+The default is to not send a value.
+     *
      * @see http://docs.mongodb.org/manual/reference/command/findAndModify/
      */
     sort: Optional<Document>;

     /**
      * When true, findAndModify creates a new document if no document matches the query.
-The
-     * default is false.
      *
+     * This option is sent only if the caller explicitly provides a value.
+The default is to not send a value.
+     *
      * @see http://docs.mongodb.org/manual/reference/command/findAndModify/
      */
     upsert: Optional<Boolean>;

-    /**
-     * Optionally specifies a collation to use in MongoDB 3.4 and higher.
-     *
-     * The default is no value: the driver sends no "collation" document to the
-     * server with the "findAndModify" command.
-     */
-    collation: Optional<Document>;
   }

   class FindOneAndUpdateOptions {